ravindujayakodi00/ravindujayakodi00/README.md

 "Hello, my name is Ravindu Jayakodi and I am a software engineering undergraduate with a passion for full stack development.
-I have experience with a variety of technologies including ReactJS, Node.js, Express, MongoDB and Java.
+I have experience with a variety of technologies including ReactJS, Angular, Node.js, Java and Spring Boot.
 I am always looking to learn and grow as a developer, and I am excited to share my skills and projects with the community on GitHub.
 Thank you for visiting my profile."

 📫 How to reach me: ravindujayakodi00@gmail.com